getml/getml.com/src/docs/user_guide/concepts/annotating_data/index.md

 # | 2019-02-28T00:00:00.000000Z | 512       | parrot      | 5127      | 12.6      |
 # | 2018-12-24T00:00:00.000000Z | 671       | goose       | 65311     | 11.92     |
 ```

+!!! note
-When assigning new roles to existing columns, you might notice that some of
-these calls are completed in an instance while others might take a considerable
-amount of time.
+    When assigning new roles to existing columns, you might notice that some of these calls are completed in an instance while others might take a considerable amount of time.
 What's happening here?
 A column's role also determines its type.
 When you set a new role, an implicit type conversion might take place.

 ## A note on reproducibility and efficiency